 LXC supports marking containers to be started at system boot.
 Prior to Ubuntu 14.04, this was done using symbolic links under the directory /etc/lxc/auto.
 Starting with Ubuntu 14.04, it is done through the container configuration files.
-An entry lxc.start.delay = 5 '''

-''' lxc.start.auto = 1

-would mean that the container should be started at boot, and the system should wait 5 seconds before starting the next container.
+An entry lxc.start.auto = 1lxc.start.delay = 5 would mean that the container should be started at boot, and the system should wait 5 seconds before starting the next container.
 LXC also supports ordering and grouping of containers, as well as reboot and shutdown by autostart groups.
 See the manual pages for lxc-autostart and lxc.container.conf for more information.